gobisan-ar/Apparel-ProductionManagement/README.md

 # Production_Management

-This is an indvidual module from web-based Apparel Manufacturing Management System.
+This is an indvidual management module from Web-based Apparel Manufacturing Management System.

 ## Steps to run the program:
 1. Clone/ download the repository.